joeyparrish/moonshot/README.md

 the main source file.

-Other assets, including CSS, cover art, and other associated, non-story content, can all be found in the `MoonShot.materials/` folder or the `web-interface/` folder.
+Other assets, including CSS, cover art, and other associated, non-story content, can all be found in the `MoonShot.materials/` folder.
+A general HTML wrapper for browser-based interactive fiction games by Chicken Noodle Soap can be found in the `cns/` folder.

 The final HTML output goes to `MoonShot.materials/Release/`.